peterjackiediaojie/TodoList/README.md

 To run this application on your local machine, you need to have Node.js, npm (Node Package Manager) and MySql installed.
 Follow the steps below to get started:

 # Clone the repository from GitHub to your local machine.
-1. Navigate to the project directory in your terminal.
+1.Navigate to the project directory in your terminal.
+### npm install
-2. Run npm install to install the necessary dependencies.
+install the necessary dependencies.
-3. Create a MySQL database.
+### Create a MySQL database.
-4. Create a .env file and add the database connection details (DB_HOST, DB_USER, DB_PASSWORD, DB_NAME) and port number (PORT).
+### Configure database connection details in db.js (DB_HOST, DB_USER, DB_PASSWORD, DB_NAME) and port number (3001) in index.js.
+### node index.js
-5. Run node index.js to start the development server.
+Run node index.js in back-end directory to start the development server
+### npm run start
+Run npm run start in front-end directory to start the front-end application

 # User Interface
 The UI is designed to be simple and user-friendly.